aws/aws-eks-best-practices/content/security/docs/multitenancy.md

 Pod priority and preemption can be useful when you want to provide more importance to a Pod relative to other Pods.
 For example, with pod priority you can configure pods from customer A to run at a higher priority than customer B. When there's insufficient capacity available, the scheduler will evict the lower-priority pods from customer B to accommodate the higher-priority pods from customer A.  This can be especially handy in a SaaS environment where customers willing to pay a premium receive a higher priority.

 !!! attention
-    Pods priority can have an undesired effect on other Pods with lower priority.For example, although the victim pods are terminated gracefully but the PodDisruptionBudget is not guaranteed, which could break a application with lower priority that relies on a quorum of Pods, see [Limitations of preemption](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#limitations-of-preemption).
+    Pods priority can have an undesired effect on other Pods with lower priority.
+For example, although the victim pods are terminated gracefully but the PodDisruptionBudget is not guaranteed, which could break a application with lower priority that relies on a quorum of Pods, see [Limitations of preemption](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#limitations-of-preemption).

 ## Mitigating controls